Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     ```

 <a name="nechunk"></a>
-## Receive Named Entity Tokens and Tags
+## Receive named entity tokens and tags

-To receive the tokens and tags information from sentence:
+To receive the tokens and tags information from sentence, follow the steps below:

 1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app: